josephx86/snapsift/README.md

 # snapsift

-GUI tool for easy clean up of duplicate pictures in folder based on [rmlint](https://github.com/sahib/rmlint)
+GUI tool for easy clean up of duplicate pictures in a folder, based on [rmlint](https://github.com/sahib/rmlint)

 ## Getting Started